-Quarantine Quiz: The picture round
+Quarantine Quiz: The Picture Round

 The Quarantine Quiz is back on Saturday and we have a bonus round to get you in the mood.

 How many of these sports people can you name?
-And, as a clue, they have all featured in previous editions of BBC Sport's weekly sporting quiz.
+And, as a clue, they have all featured in last week's edition of BBC Sport's weekly sporting quiz.

-The third episode of our quiz begins at 19:00 BST on Saturday, 18 April and you can watch and join in live online here and on BBC Sport's YouTube channel.
+The fourth episode of our quiz begins at 19:00 BST on Saturday, 25 April and you can watch and join in live online here and on BBC Sport's YouTube channel.

-Radio 1xtra DJ and MOTDx presenter Reece Parkinson will co-host the quiz with BBC Sport presenter Liam Loftus.
+England cricketer Stuart Broad and Radio 1 DJ and singer/songwriter Mollie King - Broad's girlfriend - will co-host the quiz with BBC Sport presenter Liam Loftus.